dhyuan99/VecKM/README.md

 G = vkm(pts)        # G has shape (n, 384).
 ```

-### How to check the encoding quality?
+## How to check the encoding quality?
-We provide a visual check of the encoding quality (Figure 5 in the paper).
+`VecKM.visualize.check_vkm_quality_3d` provides a visual check of the encoding quality (Figure 5 in the paper).
 It will

 * visualize the local point cloud around `pts[which_pt]`, with radius specified in `vkm.radius`.
 * visualize the reconstructed point cloud distribution from the VecKM encoding.